Parz1val02/OM_module/README.md

 The testbed runs Open5GS as the 4G/5G core and srsRAN/UERANSIM as the radio access network simulator.
 On top of the network stack, the O&M module provides **full observability**: per-container resource metrics, structured log aggregation, and distributed traces that correlate signaling events across network functions — S1AP, NGAP, GTPv2, PFCP, Diameter, and 5G SBI.

-Four test scenarios (E1–E4) cover both 4G and 5G with normal attach flows and controlled fault injection (wrong Ki, invalid APN, bad SUPI, wrong DNN/SD), allowing students to observe how the core responds to authentication and session errors in real time.
+Four test scenarios (E1–E4) cover both 4G and 5G with normal attach/registration flows and controlled fault injection (wrong Ki, invalid APN/DNN, bad IMSI/SUPI, wrong DNN/SD), allowing students to observe how the core responds to authentication and session errors in real time.

 ---